NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Run `pnpm test` again to make sure it works.

 You can find more tests of the plugin in the [`myAccount.ts` test file](https://github.com/NomicFoundation/hardhat3-plugin-template/blob/tutorial/packages/plugin/test/myAccount.ts) in the `tutorial` branch of the template project.

+## Next steps

+Congratulations!
+You've successfully built a complete Hardhat 3 plugin that extends network connections, adds custom configuration, and includes a task.
+You've learned the core concepts of Hardhat 3 plugin development:

+- Using Hook Handlers to extend the Hardhat functionality
+- Extending TypeScript types for great developer experience
+- Customizing the config validation and resolution
+- Creating custom tasks
+- Writing integration tests for your plugin

+You can now apply these patterns to build more complex plugins implementing your own ideas and features.